-Many people with epilepsy use herbal remedies in particular.
-However, there is little evidence for their effectiveness and some can cause an increased risk of seizures.
+Many people with epilepsy use herbal remedies.
+However, there's little evidence for their effectiveness, and some can cause an increased risk of seizures.

-Marijuana (cannabis) is one of the most commonly used herbal remedies for treating epilepsy.
-Current evidence does not show that cannabis is useful for treating epilepsy.
+Marijuana (cannabis) is one of the most commonly used herbal remedies for treating epilepsy, but most evidence doesn't show that it helps.
 However, little data are available and research into its usefulness is ongoing.
-It's important to let your doctor know if you are using cannabis.
+Let your doctor know if you use cannabis.

 The Food and Drug Administration does not regulate herbal products, and they can interact with other anti-epileptic drugs you take, putting your health at risk.
-Make sure to talk with your doctor before taking any herbal or dietary supplements for your seizures.
+Talk to your doctor before taking herbal or dietary supplements for your seizures.

 Coping and support

-People who have epilepsy may be embarrassed or frustrated by their condition.
-Frontal lobe seizures may be especially embarrassing because they sometimes feature loud vocalizations or sexual movements.
+Some people who have epilepsy are embarrassed or frustrated by their condition.
+Frontal lobe seizures can be especially embarrassing if they involve loud utterances or sexual movements.

-It helps if family members can encourage a positive outlook.
-Parents can find information, resources and emotional connections from support groups to help their children and themselves.
+Parents of children with frontal lobe seizures can find information, resources and emotional connections from support groups to help their children and themselves.
 Counseling can be helpful as well.
 Adults with epilepsy also can find support through in-person and online groups.

 Preparing for your appointment

-You'll probably first bring your symptoms to the attention of your family doctor, who may refer you to a neurologist.
+You'll probably first see your family doctor, who might refer you to a neurologist.